-You will still need a valid MOT and Road Tax in place regardless, it’s always best to check the Government website to see any extensions that have been granted and how they apply to you during the pandemic.
+You will still need a valid MOT and Road Tax in place regardless.
+It’s always best to check the Government website.
+There you can see any extensions that have been granted and how they apply to you during the pandemic.

 Leaving your Car for Longer Periods